Cuauhtlatoatzin/indigenous-peoples-history/README.md

 * Somewhere around 400,000 - 300,000 thousand years ago modern humans appeared in the northern part of Africa and in the Middle East.
 * During the next 200,000 years modern humans migrated south through Africa and most likely interbred with our existing relatives already in the continent.
-* 70,000 years ago, a large group left Africa and traveled through SE Asia and Indonesia and down into Austrlia.
+* 70,000 years ago, a large group left Africa and traveled through SE Asia and Indonesia and down into Australia.
 * Many more migrations in different areas and directions occurred.
 These migrations likely encountered more of our genetic relatives and we likely interbred with them.

 ## Sources